getreu/tp-note/README.md

 * [Download Tp-Note]

-* Project page: [Tp-Note - Minimalistic note taking: save and edit your clipboard content as a note file]
+* Project page: [Tp-Note - Minimalistic note-taking: save and edit your clipboard content as a note file]

 ---